rocamocha/defold-annie/readme.md

 self.annie.lock()
 self.annie.unlock()
 ```
-This is useful if you want to integrate the state of the instance into your game logic.
+Useful if you want to integrate the state of the instance into your game logic.

 Both functions will also attempt to call `annie.play()`, useful for keeping your code compact!

 ## 4. Features around `animation_done`
 ***
-To make use of built-in utilities that have to do with the `animation_done` message, add `annie.animation_done()` to your script's `on_message()`:
+To make use of built-in utilities that involve the `animation_done` message, add `annie.animation_done()` to your script's `on_message()`:
 ```lua
 function on_message(self, message_id, message, sender)
     if message_id == hash('animation_done') then